 Pomegranate inhibits the formation of monocyte chemoattractant protein, a molecule that recruits inflammatory cells to the blood vessel lining.
 This is a major factor in coronary artery disease.
 Cranberries and other berries would have similar benefits.
-Pomegranate juice powder is found in our Vessel Support.

 Also known, as rocket lettuce, arugula is the highest source of nitrates known.
 This bitter green is perfect in salads or sautéed with other veggies.
 We mix with grilled onions and use on top of our grass-fed burgers.
 I usually eat it straight out of the bag in handfuls.

 Want to be strong like Popeye?
 Eat your spinach (but fresh, not out of the can).
 This leafy green is packed with nutrients, and of course, nitrates.
 Add to salads, soups, sautéed or just straight out of the garden.

 Watermelon is loaded with the amino acid, L-citrulline, which gets converted into L-arginine and ultimately nitric oxide.
 So many people reach for L-arginine supplements, but the body does not absorb it well.
 L-citrulline is easy absorbed.
 The rind is where you find the most amount of L-citrulline.

 Beetroot is loaded with nitrates.
 There are plenty of studies that confirm this food as a vasodilator which lowers blood pressure.
 Also, beets are an excellent source of anti-oxidants and contain betalains, which are anti-inflammatory.
 Here is a recipe using mirin without sugar.